 5.8.4.1.
-When one waveform exhibits a simple amplitude response and another displays a complex response, amplitude is the principal physiological phenomenon or feature used to assign a value.
+When one waveform exhibits a simple amplitude response and another displays a complex response, amplitude is the primary diagnostic feature used to assign a value.

 5.8.4.1.1.
 When two dissimilar comparative responses share equivalent degrees of amplitude, the response exhibiting complexity receives the value.